elm-city-craftworks/notes.practicingruby.com/index.md

 place that allows me to share ad-hoc notes via the interwebs.

-The notes stored here will usually be about [Practicing Ruby](http://practicingruby.com), but they may be about other stuff on occasion too.
+The notes stored here will usually be about [Practicing Ruby](http://practicingruby.com), but they may also be about other stuff on occasion.

 If you want to track when updates are made to this website, check out its [repository